berenice-d/Pneumonia-Detection-from-Chest-Xrays/README.md

 # Pneumonia Detection from Chest X-rays
 Applying AI to 2D Medical Imaging Data

-*Project undertaken in the context of Udacity AI for Healthcare program.
+*In the context of Udacity AI for Healthcare program.
 The text below is modified from [their README](https://github.com/udacity/AIHCND_C2_Starter/blob/master/README.md)*

 ## Project Overview